step-/gtkmenuplus/docs/menu_configuration_file_format.md

 The following cases are exceptions in which "#" and the characters that follow it till the end of the line aren't comments:

+* a backslash "\\" comes immediately before "#"
 * directives `cmd=`, `if=`, `elseif=`
 * variable evaluation `variable_name==`
-* variable assignment of quoted strings that include #, such as quoted HTML colors, i.e., "#FAF090"
+* variable assignment of quoted strings that include "#", such as quoted HTML colors, i.e., "#FAF090"
 * valid shell syntax following the above directives, i.e., `if=test ${y#prefix} = abc`

-Any line whose first non-whitespace character is a "#" is ignored.
+Lines whose first non-space character is "#" are ignored.

 ### Lines